Why you’re nervous, anxious, stressed or scared for ‘no reason’

-It makes a big difference in whether or not the onset of your anxiety is due to a sudden event or you have always been an 'anxious type', a worrier, someone for whom the glass is always half-empty, and even on a sunny day you can see the storm clouds ahead.
+It makes a big difference whether or not the onset of your anxiety is due to a sudden event or if you’ve always been an anxious type – a worrier, someone for whom the glass is always half-empty, and even on a sunny day you can see the storm clouds ahead.

-If anxiety appears to run in the family it may be that your genetic inheritance – that biological lottery – has set you up for some vulnerability to anxiety.
-That does not mean that you can blame your genes for your constantly being in a state of alarm.
+If anxiety appears to run in the family, it may be that your genetic inheritance – that biological lottery – has set you up for some vulnerability to anxiety.
+That does not mean that you can blame your genes for you constantly being in a state of alarm.
 The story is far more complicated than that.

-Not every timid, shy and anxious child develops into a fearful adult with anxiety.
-Lifestyle factors, parenting and other experiences, as well as your manner of dealing with stressors (stressful events and situations) determine the ultimate outcome.
+Not every timid, shy and anxious child develops into a fearful adult with anxiety problems.
+Lifestyle factors, parenting and other experiences, as well as your manner of dealing with stressors (stressful events and situations), determine the ultimate outcome.

 Your personal development, and here the development of anxiety, depends on…

-These experiences would have shaped your own reactions and general attitude to stressful situations and life-events.
+These experiences would have shaped your own reactions and general attitude towards stressful situations and life-events.

 So, what can you do about it?

 You’ve always been a nervous type – chronically anxious?
 Regardless of whether that is through a genetic predisposition or any of the above, you just need to follow all the steps below to permanently get over that sense of panic.
-Unless you need treatment for traumatic reactions, decide to focus only on 'the here and now' from here on.
+Unless you need treatment for traumatic reactions, decide to focus only on the here and now from now on.